 How I Learned About Plants

-I developed a passion for plants as a kid: I read gardening books from the library, and experimented with growing snapdragons in a window box.
+I developed a passion for plants as a kid, reading gardening books from the library, growing snapdragons in a window box.

-At 15, I had the opportunity to take the WSU Extension Master Gardener Program.
-After completing the training, I started volunteering as a Master Gardener at plant sales, events, classes, and conferences: I learned that there are many different ways that plants and gardening can create positive impact.
-Years of passion, growing plants, reading, trial and error, courses, and certifications followed.
+At 15, I was one of the youngest to complete my local Master Gardener training program (through WSU Extension).
+I volunteered as a Master Gardener at plant sales, events, classes, and conferences: I learned that there are many different ways that plants and gardening can create positive impacts.

-I don't have a college degree in the horticultural field (though I actually just graduated with a business degree!
-Yay!).
-Some may judge my lack of "formal training," but I believe there are many other ways to learn and prove knowledge.
+I don't have a college degree in the horticultural field (though I am so happy say I recently graduated with a business degree!).
+Some may judge my lack of "formal design training," but I believe there are many other ways to learn and prove knowledge.

 Here are a few highlights of my plant education:

-• Over a decade of experience as a WSU Extension Master Gardener
+• Over 10 years experience as a WSU Extension Master Gardener

 • Certified for Permaculture Design by OSU